 - The employee has worked for their employer for one year and at least 1,000 hours during the last year immediately the preceding the leave.

-- The employee’s salary is amongst the highest 5% of all employees and their absence for work would have a substantial negative effect on the employers business or that the employee is one of the seven most highly paid employee of the employer.
+- The employee does not have salary among the highest 5% of all employees and their absence for work would have a substantial negative effect on the employers business or that the employee is one of the seven most highly paid employee of the employer.

 The New Jersey Family Leave Act allows up to twelve (12) weeks of unpaid time off in order to:

-Care for a newly born or adopted child, as long as the leave begins within one year of the date the child is born or placed with the employee; or
+Care for a newly born or adopted or foster child, as long as the leave begins within one year of the date the child is born or placed with the employee; or

 The term “care” is defined as including but not being limited to,

 Physical care, emotional support, visitation assistance in treatment, transportation, arranging for a change in care, assistance with essential daily living matters and personal attendant services.Amount of New Jersey Family Leave

 The twelve (12) weeks (within a 24 year month period) of protected leave can be used intermittently, in days, weeks or hours, or consecutively to eligible employees.
 Leave for the birth or adoption of a child may begin at any time within one year of the date of the birth or placement of the child.
 The New Jersey Family Leave Act requires that employers maintain the employee’s group health insurance policy and return the employee to the same or equivalent position that they had prior to going out on the protected leave.

 Common Violations of the New Jersey Family Leave Act

 The New Jersey Family Leave Act is described as being one of the farthest-reaching family leave laws in the entire country.
 Employer can violate the law in different ways.